envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 [C﻿ode examples](https://www.w3schools.com/html/html_tables.asp)\
 H﻿TML can be used within the Arduino IDE by using the `client.print()` function.
 In order to print to the ESP32 web page we need to print HTML code on the client using this function in the main `void loop()` of the Arduino code.

+### W﻿hat are SPIFFS??

+S﻿PIFFS stands for Serial Peripheral Interface Flash File System.
+Essentially this system can store and create simple files directly on the microcontroller by using a flash chip.
+Files such as .txt can be easily uploaded and edited onboard.
+This allows us to write in direct HTML language on a .txt file

 ## Putting it All Together